tleguern/xpm.js/README.md

 Such colorscheme might be:

-   * 'c', for 8-bits color;
+   * 'c', for 8-bit color;
-   * 'g', for 8-bits greyscale;
+   * 'g', for 8-bit greyscale;
-   * 'g4', for 4-bits greyscale;
+   * 'g4', for 4-bit greyscale;
-   * 'm', for monochrome;
+   * 'm', for 1-bit monochrome;

+Missing colors in the colorschemes 'c', 'm' and 'g' can be computed at drawing time, following these rules:

-If a color is missing for the 'c' colorscheme but is available in the 'm' one, it will be used instead of the default value of 'c'.
+- If a color is missing for the 'c' colorscheme but is available in the 'm' one, it will be used instead of the default value of 'c'.

-If a color is missing from the 'm' colorscheme but is available in the 'c' one, it will be evaluated for its proximity to white or black.
+- If a color is missing from the 'm' colorscheme but is available in the 'c' one, it will be evaluated for its proximity to white or black.
+- If a color is missing from the 'g' colorscheme but is available in the 'c' one, it will be calculated blabla.
+If a color is missing from the 'g' and 'c' colorscheme but is available in the 'm' one, it will be used instead of the default value of 'g';

 XPMColor object
 ---------------